bscot/DSFP-Session-17/README.md

 # Schedule

-## Day 1 – The Science of Perception and the Jobs of Visualization: Bryan Scott & Zan Armstrong
+## Day 1 – The Science of Perception and the Jobs of Visualization: Bryan Scott

 ""